BigaSpinosaLab/HSC_dormancy_Ikba_via_retinoic_acid/README.md

 - Data preprocessing: to obtain a raw expression matrix from FASTQ files.
 Scripts from 1 to 4.
 - Downstream analysis: to conduct differential expression analysis and functional analysis (GSEA).
 Scripts 5 and 6.

 To conduct data preprocessing, original FASTQ files are required.
 Please check GEO accession no. GSE188523.
-All required scripts were executed using Singularity images (v3.8.3) per each required tool.
+All required scripts were executed using Singularity images (v3.8.3) per required tool.

 It is possible to directly conduct the downstream analysis if the corresponding raw expression matrix from GEO is downloaded.
 NOTE: Gene annotation files are required.
 For this analysis, these were retrieved from Ensembl (release 102, mm10).